TIBHannover/ols4-box/README.md

 <http://192.168.98.116:8081/>

-## Direct usage of Ansible
+## Installation with Ansible in CI/CD
-Use playbook.yml for server installation and variables in [ansible/group_vars/](./ansible/group_vars/) to further configure which ontologies will be loaded.
+Use playbook.yml for server installation and variables in [ansible/group_vars/all.yml](./ansible/group_vars/all.yml) to further configure which ontologies will be loaded.